Federalism Around the World

 "Federalism is a means of ensuring peace, stability, and mutual accommodation in countries that have territorially concentrated differences of identity, ethnicity, religion or language.
 Federalism, especially in large or diverse countries, can also improve service delivery and democratic resilience, ensure decisions are made at the most appropriate level, protect against the over-concentration of power and resources, and create more opportunities for democratic participation." - International IDEA

-Promoting Federalism between all 50 States.
+Promoting Coordination and Cooperation between all 50 States.